zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 - Microsoft Visual Studio 2017 or later
-- An Windows device running Windows 7 or later
+- An Windows device running on Windows 7 or later
 - A valid Agora account. ([Sign up](https://sso.agora.io/en/signup) for free)

 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a > if your intranet has a firewall.</div>